• Skip to primary navigation

 Notes

-* I like to use bone broth powder here but for a vegan/vegetarian option you can sub with 1 TBSP of green banana flour.
+* For a vegan/vegetarian option you can sub with 1 TBSP of green banana flour.

 • Prep Time: 15 minutes